English Life Skills 11–12 Syllabus (2024) – information for school leaders

 • There are no prescribed texts for English Life Skills.

-• Teaching and learning opportunities should draw from a diverse range of texts to assist students to broaden and develop their own language skills.
+• Teaching and learning opportunities should draw from a diverse range of texts so students can develop their expressive skills and participate in a range of purposeful, dignified and equitable contemporary language experiences.

 • Students will continue to be assessed on outcomes as ‘achieved’ or ‘achieved with support’.